Foreign travel advice

 The British Embassy cannot get involved in surrogacy arrangements or recommend hospitals or clinics.

 Commissioning a surrogacy will not automatically mean that the child holds British citizenship.
 To bring your child born through surrogacy from Iran to the UK, you must apply for a full British passport.
 You need an Iranian birth certificate for this.
-It’s not possible for British nationals or dual nationals to apply for a UK passport in Iran.
+It’s not possible to apply for a British passport from Iran.

 Laws and cultural differences